 The New Hampshire Motor Transport Association (NHMTA) held a winter conference on February 23-26 in Key West, Florida.
-This conference welcomed a number of industry professionals to present over trending topics in the transportation industry, including our very own Steven Howell, AVP of Transportation Sales.
+This conference welcomed a number of industry professionals to present over trending topics in the transportation industry, including our very own Steve Howell, AVP of Transportation Sales.

 What is the Clearinghouse?